ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-19-angularjs-typescript-best-practices.md

 }
 {% endhighlight %}

 Save you time by prefixing constructor parameter with the private keyword parameter.
 TypeScript will automatically map private constructor parameters for you.

-{% highlight js %}
+{% highlight js linenos %}
 module App {
    export class userService {